zelus-craft/LinksToTabs/readme.md

 3. Go to a webpage, like your Feedly Feed, and middleclick your new bookmark.

-(4).
-If your web browser says *X prevented this site from opening Y pop-up windows.* then you can override it with the options button that appears.
+4. If your web browser says "*X has prevented this site from opening Y pop-up windows*" then you can override it with the options button that appears.

 Extra:
 ------